Are you in need of a command center?

 Positioning

-I have seen people put command centers in hallways, outside of bedrooms, dining rooms, kitchens, and even laundry rooms.
+I have seen people put command centers in hallways, outside of bedrooms, dining rooms, kitchens and even laundry rooms.

 The positioning goes hand-in-hand with functionality.

-For instance, I can't put one in the living room and expect that it will alleviate my cluttered counters.
+For instance, I can't put a one in the living room and expect that it will alleviate my cluttered counters.

 So the flow of your home matters.